 4. Denial-of-Service (DoS) and Distributed Denial-of-Service (DDoS) Attacks

 Denial-of-service (DoS) attacks aim to overwhelm a system, network, or website with traffic, disrupting its functioning and making it inaccessible to users.
-A DoS attack floods the system with a vast number of requests with the goal of overloading it and preventing legitimate requests from being fulfilled.
+A DoS attack floods the system with a vast number of requests to overload it and prevent legitimate requests from being fulfilled.
 This exhausts the capacity of network resources, causing slowdowns or shutdowns.

 Distributed denial-of-service (DDoS) attacks are a more complex and powerful variant of DoS attacks.
-They rely on a network of compromised computers (botnet) to flood the victim with a huge amount of internet traffic from diverse sources.
-DDoS attacks come from thousands of unique IP addresses, making it difficult to distinguish between legitimate and malicious traffic and block the attack.
+They rely on a network of compromised computers (botnet) to flood the victim with a considerable amount of internet traffic from diverse sources.
+DDoS attacks originate from thousands of unique IP addresses, making it challenging to differentiate between legitimate and malicious traffic and effectively block the attack.

 DDoS attack prevention made easy: learn more about our proprietary, automated, and intelligence-driven DDoS protection solution.